74. The OG of career change: From Accountant to Mindfulness Consultant, plus a 10-min meditation for job-hunters - featuring Ilana Kosakiewicz.

 - Review your career plans and what you want to do to move towards your key goals.

 Ilana was already interested in kinesiology before being burnt out at work.
-Still, when she took some time off to recover, it was the perfect time for her to reflect and realize that what she wanted to do was to be a kinesiologist since it was also part of her healing journey, and she has a passion for it.
+Still, when she took some time off to recover, it was the perfect time for her to reflect and realize that she wanted to be a kinesiologist since it was also part of her healing journey, and she has a passion for it.
 Not only that, but she wanted to run her own business and transition from corporate to being a business owner.

 Key tips to help you shift from a corporate career to being a business owner.

 - Find a mentor: Working with a coach or a mentor will save you time, effort, money and give you the go-to and how to start a business or transition to a different career or sector.
-You will learn from someone who has experience, ensuring you set expectations with care and understand the risks involved in this transition.
-In Ilana’s case, she worked with a coach for the first year of her journey.
+You will learn from someone who has the experience, ensuring you set expectations with care and understand the risks involved in this transition.
+In Ilana's case, she worked with a coach for the first year of her journey.

 - Join a networking group or do courses to gain new skills on managing a business: There are excellent networking groups, associations, and courses that will help you network with other business owners, gain ideas and insight to plan your new business, and learn new skills to help you run it successfully.
 To see the list of groups and courses Ilana and I mentioned in the podcast, go to the "Links Mentioned" heading below.